zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Force Overrides the Swim depth for character on boats.
 Values above the swim depth force the player into a swim animation.
 - Default Value: 15

+## Underwater

-### DEBUG_AutoBallastOffsetMultiplier
+### DEBUG_WaveSizeMultiplier
-- Description: Adds more balast offset
+- Description: Make the big waves applies to DEBUG builds only.
+This is a direct multiplier to height might not work as expected.
+Debug value for fun
 - Default Value: 1

-## Underwater

-### ManualBallast
+### WaterBallastEnabled
 - Description: Similar to flight mechanics but at sea.
 Defaults with Space/Jump to increase height and Sneak/Shift to decrease height uses the same flight comamnds.
 - Default Value: true

+### AboveSurfaceBallastMaxShipSizeAboveWater
+- Description: Ships a fixed value to set for all ships.
+Will not be applied if config <EXPERIMENTAL_AboveSurfaceBallastUsesShipMass> is enabled and the ship weight is more than this value.
+- Default Value: 0.5164319

-### AutoBallast
+### EXPERIMENTAL_AboveSurfaceBallastUsesShipMass
-- Description: Force moves the ship's float collider to the lowest section of the boat if that section is going to smash the ground
+- Description: Ships with high mass to volume will not be able to ballast well above the surface.
+This adds a ship mass to onboard volume calculation.
+The calculation is experimental so it might be inaccurate.
-- Default Value: true
+- Default Value: false

 ### BlockingColliderOffset
 - Description: Sets the relative offset from the float collider.
 Can be negative or positive.
 Recommended is near the float collider.
 Slightly above it.